AnkanSaha/outers/README.md

      ]
 }) // send a JSON response to the client

-Response.File({ // send a file to the client
+Serve.File({ // send a file to the client
     response: response, // response object in Express or Node Server
     rootName: 'public', // root directory name or your static directory name
     statusCode: StatusCodes.OK, // HTTP Status Code